nickminaev/package-lambda-with-uv-action/README.md

 - `destination`: `direct` - for publishing the contents directly to the Lambda function; `s3` - for being able to publish the package into an S3 bucket.

+Important: You can use the `lambda_package.zip` file in the rest of your workflow to publish your package.

 ## Usage

 ```yaml